7 Best Body Wash For Folliculitis | Why Sulfur Beats Scrubbing

 4. Medix 5.5 Glycolic + Lactic Acid Body Wash

-Medix 5.5 takes a chemical exfoliation approach to folliculitis, using a high-concentration blend of glycolic acid (AHA) and lactic acid (AHA) alongside salicylic acid (BHA) to slough off dead skin cells and unclog follicles deep within the pore.
-This is the perfect choice if your folliculitis looks like small, rough bumps rather than deep, pus-filled cysts—the kind often associated with keratosis pilaris or post-shave irritation.
-The AHAs dissolve the intercellular “glue” holding dead cells to the follicle opening.
+Medix 5.5 takes a chemical exfoliation approach to folliculitis, using a blend of glycolic acid, lactic acid, and salicylic acid to help slough off dead skin cells and unclog follicles.
+This may be a reasonable choice if your folliculitis looks like small, rough bumps rather than deep, pus-filled cysts—the kind often associated with keratosis pilaris or post-shave irritation.

 Because this is a chemical exfoliant, it can cause stinging on broken or actively inflamed skin.
-It’s best used on cleared or mild folliculitis to prevent recurrence and fade post-inflammatory hyperpigmentation, rather than as a first-line treatment for an active pus-filled infection.
-The pump dispenser is convenient, but be aware that the bottle can arrive with a loose cap causing leakage during shipping.
+It’s best used on cleared or mild folliculitis to help prevent recurrence, rather than as a first-line treatment for an active, pus-filled infection — see a doctor for anything that looks infected or isn’t improving.

 Why it’s great